Introduction: Control Chart XmR

-- X-axis: by default the Axis type is set to Continuous, in the Date type option you can define the formatting of the date labels on the X-axis.
-The options range from Years to Seconds.
+- Style: by default the Axis type is set to Continuous, in the Date type option you can define the formatting of the date labels on the X-axis.
+The options range from Year to Seconds.
 Note that making changes to this option does not invoke any changing to the grouping of your data.
 You can also set the Axis type to Categorical.
-You can also format the text and title, the available options are Color, Text size, Font family, Title color, Title text, Title text size, Title font and Title position.